geoffb/www-geoffblair-com/htdocs/index.md

 I'm currently working on [Plato](https://www.platoapp.com), a messenger + games app.

-I occasionally write about game development, running a small business, and my travels.
+I occasionally write about game development, traveling, and other topics.

 Find out more [about me](/about/).